cbaggers/cepl/README.md

 Code Evaluate Play Loop

-My first lisp project, a play to play about and get something up in opengl.
+My first lisp project, a chance to play about and get something up in opengl.

 -----